FinleyFraser/LawsforFS/Secret non law.md

 [35] HOWEVER, it is unreasonable and outrageous to expect MikeOutlaws to give his name to the "MADSEC" Security Officer if the "MADSEC" Security Officer left the scene of the crime.

-[36] BUT, MikeOutlaws had to opportunity to give the "MADSEC" Security Officer his name when they both stopped at Denman Street @ the West Georgia intersection and were talking.
+[36] BUT, MikeOutlaws had the opportunity to give the "MADSEC" Security Officer his name when they both stopped at Denman Street @ the West Georgia intersection and were talking.
 However, instead of giving his name MikeOutlaws left the game.

 [37] As such, because MikeOutlaws caused every collision and then left the game when given a reasonable opportunity to provide his name to the "MADSEC" Security Officer this court has Probable Cause to say he did in fact commit "Failure to Stop After Accident"